-Below are High School District 214 weather policies relating to practices, contests, and performances on snow days, in high heat and humidity, and during lightning storms.
+Below are High School District 214 weather policies relating to practices, contests, and performances on snow days, in high Mid-Suburban League Weather Policy, and during lightning storms.

 First Snow Day - No Practices

 Teams/groups with contests/performances on the following day may receive consideration for practice if the building principal talks to the Superintendent and weather conditions have improved by 1:00 p.m.
 Very substantial reasons must be given for squads/groups (other than varsity) to be given permission for practice.
 Under most circumstances, underclass teams/groups will not practice.

 Second Snow Day and Others in a Series of Snow Days

 The Superintendent will give varsity teams/groups the privilege of practicing, if conditions warrant, after 1:00 p.m. each day.
 Very substantial reasons must be given for any squads/groups (other than varsity) to be given permission for practice.
 Under most circumstances, underclass teams will not practice.

 Practices on all snow days must be voluntary on the part of team/group members.

 Coaches/sponsors or assistant principals for student activities are to check conditions at the school, either in person or by telephone with someone at the school, before calling any team/group members.

 Before a contest/performance can take place on a snow day, approval must be given by the superintendent(s) and principal(s) of schools involved.

 These guidelines represent minimum standards that Mid-Suburban League member schools should follow for athletic competitions and practices when the Wet Bulb Globe Temperature (WBGT) is above 80 degrees Fahrenheit.
 In conjunction with the IHSA officials and administration, the host school’s certified athletic trainer will make the decision to suspend and resume activity for practices